 States With No Protection for Tax Refunds

-Some states don’t have a wildcard or a tax refund specific exemption.
+Some states don’t have a wildcard exemption or a specific exemption for a tax refund.
 In these states, trustees can collect the pre-filing portion of your tax refund (check out the FAQ article to learn what that means exactly) and use it to pay down your unsecured creditors.
 These states are:

 States That Protect Only Certain Tax Credits